 In consideration of the license granted to us pursuant to the NIH Agreement, we paid the NIH a low-six figure and a mid-five figure issue royalty, upon execution of the NIH Agreement and the first amendment, respectively.
-We must also pay the NIH a low-double digit percentage of any consideration we receive from sublicensees.
+We must also pay the NIH 10% of any consideration we receive from sublicensees.
 We must also pay the NIH low-five figure to mid-six figure annual royalty payments, increasing as our most developed product candidate manufactured from NIH Licensed Products proceeds through development stages.